-Single doses of Sandostatin[®] (octreotide acetate) have been shown to inhibit gallbladder contractility and decrease bile secretion in normal volunteers.
+Single doses of Sandostatin[®] (octreotide acetate) Injection have been shown to inhibit gallbladder contractility and decrease bile secretion in normal volunteers.
 In clinical trials (primarily patients with acromegaly or psoriasis), the incidence of biliary tract abnormalities was 63% (27% gallstones, 24% sludge without stones, 12% biliary duct dilatation).
 The incidence of stones or sludge in patients who received Sandostatin for 12 months or longer was 52%.
 Less than 2% of patients treated with Sandostatin for 1 month or less developed gallstones.
-The incidence of gallstones did not appear related to age, sex or dose.
-Like patients without gallbladder abnormalities, the majority of patients developing gallbladder abnormalities on ultrasound had gastrointestinal symptoms.
-The symptoms were not specific for gallbladder disease.
+The incidence of gallstones did not appear related to age, sex, or dose.
+Like patients without gallbladder abnormalities, the majority of patients developing gallbladder disease.
 A few patients developed acute cholecystitis, ascending cholangitis, biliary obstruction, cholestatic hepatitis, or pancreatitis during Sandostatin therapy or following its withdrawal.
 One patient developed ascending cholangitis during Sandostatin therapy and died.
+There have been postmarketing reports of cholelithiasis (gallstones) resulting in complications requiring cholecystectomy.
+If complications of cholelithiasis are suspected, discontinue Sandostatin and treat appropriately.